HarwinBorger/SpaceFramework/README.md

 The core of the framework lays in the use of the so called Space-Units.
 With Space-Units, a virtual grid is created on which every element in the website is aligned on.

 ## Recommended to use
-- Space Framework is build on top of Foundation.
+- SpaceFramework is build on top of Foundation.
 However we made SpaceFramework to work without Foundation as well, but full power can be unlocked by combining them. (https://foundation.zurb.com/)

 ## Installation